Explore Opepe Bush Scenic Reserve: Historic Trails Through Native Bush

 At Opepe Bush Scenic Reserve, you can immerse yourself in historic trails and vibrant native bush.
-Just 17 km from Taupō, it features two main walking tracks.
-The Northern Track offers a short, easy loop among towering trees, while the Southern Track takes you on a longer journey through regenerating bush and historical sites.
-You'll also find reminders of the area's past, like a cemetery commemorating soldiers from Te Kooti's raid in 1869.
-With rich Māori history and diverse flora, this reserve invites exploration.
-There's even more to discover here that might pique your curiosity.
+Located just 17 km from Taupō, this reserve offers two main walking tracks that showcase the region’s natural beauty.
+The Northern Track provides a short, easy loop through towering trees, while the Southern Track offers a longer journey through regenerating bush and significant historical sites.
+Remnants of the past, such as a cemetery from Te Kooti’s raid in 1869, add depth to your visit.

 Major Highlights